haider-malik/Full-Javascript/README.md

 <strong style="">
   Note :
 </strong>
   You will have to practice yourself to get a good command over javascript.
-This repository is just to understand all the basic to advanced concepts of   javascript fastly
+This repository is just to understand all the basic to advanced concepts of   javascript fastly using a single repo.